How we deploy “cookies”

 · _ga - This cookie name is associated with Google Universal Analytics - which is a significant update to Google's more commonly used analytics service.
 This cookie is used to distinguish unique users by assigning a randomly generated number as a client identifier.
 It is included in each page request in a site and used to calculate visitor, session and campaign data for the sites analytics reports.
 By default it is set to expire after 2 years, although this is customisable by website owners.

-· JSESSIONID - This domain is third party performance cookie and is used to store a session identifier.
+· JSESSIONID - This domain is third party performance cookie.
 It is controlled by New Relic, which provides a platform for monitoring the performance of web and mobile applications.
-This cookie deletes after the browser closes.

 Social Media Cookies